The Program

 The best terrain

 The best terrain for racing in the lower peninsula of Michigan is the Superbowl slope at Boyne Mountain.
 With 400 ft of vertical, a steep pitch, permanent shacks at the start and finish, and a warming hut that overlooks the hill, the Boyne race arena is simply the best facility available for alpine racing in our area.
-We sometimes have a 3-day race weekend further away.
-Some years we go to Searchmont in Ontario, Canada.
-Searchmont's 700-ft vertical and rolling terrain allow us to run a super-G, along with regular GS and slalom.

 Volunteer non-profit organization